| Please click on the photos below to see

 and looking up at the clouds.
 There is much to see.
 What you see

+in your stick is the place to begin.
 The prerequisite for this workshop, knowledge of the off-loom

 bead weaving technique, right-angle weave, is mandatory!